Soil cultivation

 The soil cultivation range

-Homburg Holland offers advanced soil cultivation machines designed to maximize efficiency and effectiveness.
-With brands like Väderstad, known for their reliable and high-quality soil cultivation and seeding machines, Homburg Holland is committed to providing the best equipment for every agricultural need.
-These machines are designed to precisely cultivate the soil, resulting in better soil structure and optimal growth conditions for crops.
-These machines can be found on our “conservation tillage” page.
+Homburg offers advanced tillage equipment designed to maximize efficiency and effectiveness.
+With brands like Väderstad, known for their reliable and high-quality tillage and seeding equipment, Homburg is committed to providing the best equipment for every farming need.
+These machines are designed to accurately work the soil, resulting in better soil structure and optimal growing conditions for crops.
+These machines can be found on our “non-tilling tillage” page.

 No-tillage

-No-tillage (NT) is a promising approach to more sustainable farming methods.
-It improves soil health, optimizes water management, encourages biodiversity, and increases efficiency, all contributing to a sustainable future in agriculture.
-By correctly implementing and adapting CT, it can have a significant impact on farming practices, especially given the challenges of climate change.
+Non-inversion tillage (NKG) is a promising approach for more sustainable agricultural practices.
+It improves soil health, optimizes water management, encourages biodiversity and increases efficiency, all of which contribute to a sustainable future in agriculture.
+By implementing and adapting NKG correctly, it can have a significant impact on agricultural practices, especially given the challenges of climate change.

 Want to learn more about NT?